thotheod/thotheod.github.io/_posts/2023-10-05-how-I-created-this-blog.md

 To test it locally you can use `bundle exec jekyll serve` or `bash tools/run`

 #### Basic Customization
+The first things you need to configure are found in the file `_config.yml`.
+Most of the file has comments with thorough explanation.
+Here you need to configure things like
+- theme style (dark or light)
+- name of the author (your name :) )
+- contact information / social network identifiers
+- number of articles per page etc

+#### Posting new messages
+There is a folder named `_posts`.
+In that folder we store all our new markdown posts.
+There is some convention that we need to follow.
+The file names need to follow that format: `YEAR-MONTH-DAY-title.markdown`.

+Every post, has a [front matter](https://jekyllrb.com/docs/front-matter/).
+This is used to set several things, like tags, categories but also the date of the post.
+The date used in the front matter is the one used as publishing date.

+If you need to store a post that is is still "in progress" you can create a folder called `_drafts` and store it there.
+Once finalised, change it's name to follow the aforementioned convetion and move it to the `_posts` folder

 ### Typography / Styling Tips